M1 Visa travel health insurance

 Applying for the M1 Visa

 The first step is to obtain from the school or vocational institution the Form I-20M-N entitled Certificate of Eligibility for Nonimmigrant (M1) student status.
 Schools that have received U.S. Government approval to enroll foreign students have the authority to issue these forms.
-An M1 visa cannot be processed without the Form I-20M-N. Item 11 at the bottom of page one of the Form I-20M-N must be completed and signed by the applicant and submitted together with the following:
+An M1 Visa cannot be processed without the Form I-20M-N. Item 11 at the bottom of page one of the Form I-20M-N must be completed and signed by the applicant and submitted together with the following:

 • DOS Form DS-160, Nonimmigrant Visa Application.